anushkadwivedi908-a11y/Store-Sales-Dashboard/README.md

 ## How to View
 Since this is a Power BI file, you'll need Power BI Desktop (free) to open it interactively:
 1. Download [Power BI Desktop](https://powerbi.microsoft.com/desktop/)
-2. Clone/download this repo and open `store-sales-dashboard.pbix`
+2. Clone/download this repo and open `Store Sales Dashboard.pbix`
 3. Use the month slicer on the left to filter by month and explore

 Alternatively, view the static screenshots above for a quick overview without installing anything.